miklevin/MikeLev.in/_posts/2024-09-14-big-tech-picture.md

 Understanding this lineage empowers you to appreciate how virtualization has been a recurring solution to challenges in computing, offering portability, security, and resource management.

-### Other Unsung Heroes in Early Computing

-- **Peter J. Landin** (British) from University College London sought to bridge the gap between mathematical logic and practical programming languages.
-He introduced the **SECD machine**, an abstract machine for executing functional programs, contributing to the concept of virtual execution environments.
-- **Jean E. Sammet** (American) at IBM developed **FORMAC** in 1962, pioneering symbolic mathematical computations.
-Her work influenced later computational tools and languages.

 ## The Genesis of Multics and the Birth of Unix

 ### Multics: Ambition Meets Complexity